Istrian Food Experiences Not To Be Missed

 Istrian Food – Tasting Truffle Plate

 If you are adventurous while in Istria, take the plunge and try truffles with ice cream – yeah, ice cream.
 Sounds odd, I know.
-I almost did not try it – but, boy-oh-boy am I glad I did.
+I almost did not try it – but, boy-oh-boy, I am glad I did.

-Truffles with ice cream can be enjoyed in La Grisa Restaurant in Bale, one Istrian town.
+Truffles with ice cream can be enjoyed in La Grisa Restaurant in Bale, an Istrian town.
 I plan to write a blog post about it very soon as it’s a delightful place worth a day trip.

-CtD_fork_knife_donkeyYou can also experience truffle ice cream on Zabaione cream, with slices of fresh black truffle at Zigante – a restaurant in Livade not far from Motovun.
+You can also experience truffle ice cream on Zabaione cream, with slices of fresh black truffle at Zigante – a restaurant in Livade not far from Motovun.

 And, if you want a truffle upon truffle experience lasting several hours where you’ll be served plate after plate of truffles served to you in art form – the number one place to go is Zigante Restaurant.
 Not only do they do ice cream, but they also make some artistic truffle dishes like: